mhfarzin/SimpleDAL/ReadMe.md

 # SimpleDAL
-SimpleDAL is a lightweight library that allows you to quickly create a data access layer.
+SimpleDAL is a lightweight library that allows you to quickly create a data access layer. simpledal supports sql server and mysql.

 ## Installation
 Add a reference to the library from [https://www.nuget.org/packages/SimpleDAL/](https://www.nuget.org/packages/SimpleDAL/)